jeffmcmahan/JSAppView/README.md

 ```

 ### SQLite (@todo)
-A single SQLite database is created and made available to your app, via an `.sqlite` member, to one or more semicolon-separated which SQL statements can be passed.
+A single SQLite database is created and made available to your app, via an `.sqlite` member, to which one or more semicolon-separated which SQL statements can be passed.
 The function returns a promise which resolves results or rejects with errors.
 Under the hood, this is done via the [SQLite C interface](https://sqlite.org/c3ref/exec.html), without third party libraries, wrappers, helpers, etc.).

 ```js
 const sqlite = window.JSAppView_sqlite